4 men charged in Moscow attack, showing signs of beatings at hearing as court says 2 accept guilt

-MOSCOW (AP) — Four men accused of staging the Russia concert hall attack that killed more than 130 people appeared before a Moscow court Sunday showing signs of severe beatings as they faced formal terrorism charges.
+MOSCOW (AP) — Four men accused of staging the Russia concert hall attack that killed more than 130 people appeared before a Moscow court Sunday on terrorism charges showing signs of severe beatings.
 One appeared to be barely conscious during the hearing.

-A court statement said two of the suspects accepted their guilt in the assault after being charged in the preliminary hearing, though the men’s condition raised questions about whether they were speaking freely.
-There had been earlier conflicting reports in Russian media outlets that said three or all four men admitted culpability.
+Court statements said two of the suspects accepted their guilt in the assault, though the men’s condition raised questions about whether they were speaking freely.
+There had been conflicting reports in Russian media outlets that said three or all four men admitted culpability.

 Rachabalizoda also had a heavily bandaged ear.
 Russian media said Saturday that one of the suspects had his ear cut off during interrogation.
 The Associated Press couldn’t verify the report or the videos purporting to show this.